pravams/magento2-extensions/app/code/Pravams/Chat/README.md

     * The customer can refresh the page to see new messages
     * Cusomer can also see, if thier messages are read by the Support team
     * SPAM block to avoid excessive messaging
+    * This module is designed for the Magento Luma theme

 * Admin Backend:-